-My own view is that r-star today is around 0.5 percent.
-Assuming inflation is running at our goal of 2 percent in the future, the typical, or normal short-term interest rate would be 2.5 percent.
-That's a full 2 percentage points below what a normal interest rate looked like 20 years ago.1 We've seen this trend across other major economies: Average r-star across Canada, the euro area, Japan, and the United Kingdom is a bit below 0.5 percent.2
+My own view is that r-star today is around 0.5%.
+Assuming inflation is running at our goal of 2% in the future, the typical, or normal short-term interest rate would be 2.5%.
+That's a full 2 percentage points below what a normal interest rate looked like 20 years ago.
+For comparison, the median longer-run value of the federal funds rate in the Federal Open Market Committee's (FOMC) most recent economic projections is 2.75% (Board of Governors 2017b).
+We've seen this trend across other major economies: Average r-star across Canada, the euro area, Japan, and the United Kingdom is a bit below 0.5% (Holston, Laubach, and Williams 2017; Fujiwara et al. 2016).

-A variety of factors have pushed r-star to this low level, and they appear poised to stay that way.3 The major one is that the sustainable growth rate of the economy has slowed dramatically from prior decades.4 I put that growth rate at 1.5 percent for inflation-adjusted GDP, the slowest pace we've seen in our lifetimes.
-This slowdown reflects a one-two punch of a sharp decline in labor force growth and slower productivity growth.5
+A variety of factors have pushed r-star to this low level, and they appear poised to stay that way (Williams 2017).
+The major one is that the sustainable growth rate of the economy has slowed dramatically from prior decades.
+Population aging and longer lifespans also have contributed; see Carvalho, Ferrero, and Nechio (2017).
+I put that growth rate at 1.5% for inflation-adjusted GDP, the slowest pace we've seen in our lifetimes.
+This slowdown reflects a one-two punch of a sharp decline in labor force growth and slower productivity growth (Fernald 2016).

 What's caused the decline in labor force growth?
 Two main things: First, the baby boomers are retiring in droves.
-Second, the fertility rate in the United States has been declining and recently reached an unusually low level.6 Monetary policy can only go so far, and it's beyond my job description to encourage people to have more babies!
+Second, the fertility rate in the United States has been declining and recently reached an unusually low level (Hamilton et al. 2017).
+Monetary policy can only go so far, and it's beyond my job description to encourage people to have more babies!